afermanian/afermanian.github.io/index.md

 classes: wide
 ---

-Welcome to my personal website!
+I am currently head of research at [Califrais](https://www.califrais.fr/).
+Our goal is to optimize large-scale food flows, in order to contribute to the decarbonization of the food supply chain.
+Our research is then at the intersection of machine learning, logistics optimization, and ecology, with topics such as demand forecasting, inventory optimization, routing problems...
+To learn more, check out our papers [here](https://www.califrais.fr/en/publications).

+We are recruiting!
+We have an offer for a 2-year post-doctorate at Sorbonne University's Laboratoire de Probabilités, Statistique et Modélisation (LPSM) and at Califrais, co-supervised by [Gérard Biau](https://perso.lpsm.paris/~biau/), [Claire Boyer](https://perso.lpsm.paris/~cboyer/) and myself.
+You can find the offer [here]({{ site.url }}{{ site.baseurl }}/assets/docs/post_doc_2024.pdf), contact me if you are interested.

 If you want to get in touch, you can contact me at [adeline.fermanian@califrais.fr](mailto:adeline.fermanian@califrais.fr)

 ## Short bio

-I have joined [Califrais](https://www.califrais.fr/) in April 2023 as a machine learning researcher.
-We work on developing articifical intelligence tools for fresh produce logistics, with many research topics such as demand predictive analysis, perishable goods stock optimization, dynamic pricing...
-The general goal is to minimize the carbon footprint of the fresh produce supply chain (for example by maximizing the trucks fill rate) and to minimize food waste.
+I have joined the research team of [Califrais](https://www.califrais.fr/) in April 2023.

-I was between November 2021 and November 2022 a postdoctoral researcher at the [Center for Computational Biology (CBIO)](https://cbio.ensmp.fr), [Mines ParisTech](https://www.minesparis.psl.eu), under the supervision of [Chloé-Agathe Azencott](http://cazencott.info/index.php), and funded by the [PRAIRIE](https://prairie-institute.fr) institute.
+Before that, I was a postdoctoral researcher at the [Center for Computational Biology (CBIO)](https://cbio.ensmp.fr), [Mines ParisTech](https://www.minesparis.psl.eu), between November 2021 and November 2022, under the supervision of [Chloé-Agathe Azencott](http://cazencott.info/index.php), and funded by the [PRAIRIE](https://prairie-institute.fr) institute.

-Previously, I was a PhD student in Statistics at [LPSM](http://www.lpsm.paris/), Sorbonne Université, under the supervision of [Gérard Biau](http://www.lsta.upmc.fr/biau.html) and [Benoît Cadre](https://w3.ens-rennes.fr/math/people/benoit.cadre/).
+Previously, I was a Ph.D. student in Statistics at the [LPSM](http://www.lpsm.paris/), Sorbonne Université, under the supervision of [Gérard Biau](http://www.lsta.upmc.fr/biau.html) and [Benoît Cadre](https://w3.ens-rennes.fr/math/people/benoit.cadre/).

 You can find my complete CV here: [Curriculum Vitae]({{ site.url }}{{ site.baseurl }}/assets/docs/Detailed_CV_Fermanian.pdf),